12-Step Facilitation Therapy

 What Is 12-Step Facilitation Therapy?

 Twelve-step facilitation therapy is a type of behavioral therapy that promotes long-term abstinence by encouraging and facilitating the active engagement of clients in a 12-step recovery group.
-It is facilitated by Nova’s recovery specialists and is grounded in the concept that addiction is both a spiritual and medical disease.
+It has its basis in 12-step fellowships, and it operates under the assumption that addiction is a chronic and progressive disease that has biological, psychological and spiritual aspects, all of which are addressed as an individual works through the 12 steps.

 - Acceptance – Clients come to realize that drug and alcohol addiction is a disease that cannot be controlled.
 The abuse of addictive substances has caused it to become completely unmanageable and willpower cannot defeat the addiction on its own.
 Abstinence is the only way to overcome drug and alcohol addiction.